How we set your rent and service charges

 Many people are facing difficult choices due to changes affecting their money.
 Please do speak to us if you become concerned about being able to pay your rent.
 The earlier you talk to us the faster we can help.
 Find out more here

-Coastal is a social business with rents as the primary income stream.
+Beacon is a social business with rents as the primary income stream.
 We don’t make profits for shareholders and all income pays for the buildings and services we provide.
 The costs of building and services typically increase annually, and we apply an annual uplift to the rent roll to ensure we can continue to provide safe buildings and quality services

 You can view and download our Rent Management Policy here.